angristan/openvpn-install/README.md

 ### Data channel's cipher

 By default, OpenVPN uses `BF-CBC` as the data channel cipher.
-Blowfish is an old (1993) an weak alogorithm.
+Blowfish is an old (1993) and weak alogorithm.
 What's *funny* is that even the official OpenVPN documentation admits it.

 >The default is BF-CBC, an abbreviation for Blowfish in Cipher Block Chaining mode.
 Using BF-CBC is no longer recommended, because of its 64-bit block size.
 This small block size allows attacks based on collisions, as demonstrated by SWEET32.
 See https://community.openvpn.net/openvpn/wiki/SWEET32 for details.